-Thankfully Turtles II came along to change all that.
+Thankfully Turtles II: The Arcade Game came along to change all that.
 Bringing with it the welcome levity from the beloved original cartoon show.

 Originally designed as an adaptation of the full size arcade game the NES version was significantly scaled back due to the limitations of the console.